eltaeif-houssem/yalla-shoof-movie-app/README.md

 tmdb-api.

 - Clone this project
-- Enter the project and run (yarn | npm install) to install all th required dependencies
+- Enter the project and run (yarn | npm install) to install all the required dependencies
 - Start the project by running (yarn | npm) start

 ## You can find the demo of the app at this link : https://yalla-shoof.web.app